 How to Reach Mleiha Archaeological Centre and Travel Tips

 - It is about 65 km from Sharjah.
-Tours from Archaeological center include pick up and drop facilities from Dubai & Sharjah.
+Tours from their include pick up and drop facilities from Dubai & Sharjah.

-Archaeological Centre is open from 9 AM-7 PM on Weekdays and 9 AM-9 PM on Weekends which is Thursdays and Fridays here.
+It is open from 9 AM-7 PM on weekdays and 9 AM-9 PM on Weekends which is Thursdays and Fridays here.

 - It has a café, a gift shop, and facilities to facilitate things like Sand Dune Bashing, Star Gazing, and excursion trips with guides.

 - A lot of trips may depend on weather conditions.
 In a rare happening, the day I was there, it rained.
 Thankfully, it stopped, else we would have missed the Desert Safari.